Venkatesan-M/AWS-SAA-PREP/s3/prefixes/README.md

 # AWS S3 Prefixes Examples

-This project demonstrates how to create an AWS S3 bucket, calculate various prefixes
+This project demonstrates how to create an AWS S3 bucket, handle prefixes

 ## Setup AWS S3 Bucket